 To begin diagnosis, your physician will ask you about your symptoms and what you believe was the cause each time.
 The physician will then listen to your lungs.
 A variety of other tests may occur next so the physician can properly diagnose you.
 The first test you may have to complete is the lung function test.
 A lung function test is also called spirometry, and it measures how much air you can blow in and out of your lungs, and the time it takes you to do this.
 Asthma and COPD can be diagnosed through this testing.

-Another test that you may go through is the pulse oximetry, which is a small device that can be clipped on to your earlobe or more commonly, your finger, to measure the amount of oxygen that is in your blood.
+Another test that you may go through is pulse oximetry, which is a small device that can be clipped onto your earlobe or more commonly, your finger, to measure the amount of oxygen that is in your blood.
 Blood tests may also be recommended to see if you have an infection or anemia.
-To properly diagnose pneumonia or a blood clot in your lungs, you may have to go through a chest x-ray or CT scan.
-If you and your physician believe that your shortness of breath is the symptom of a heart problem, then you may want to have an electrocardiogram.
+To properly diagnose pneumonia or a blood clot in your lungs, you may have to go through a chest x-ray or computerized tomography (CT) scan.
+If you and your physician believe that your shortness of breath is a symptom of a heart problem, then you may want to have an electrocardiogram.

 If you smoke, then your first step to treatment is to stop smoking completely.
 If you need help quitting, your pulmonologist will be able to provide you with great resources and support to quit.
 Treatment will all depend on the reason behind the shortness of breath.
 If the reason behind the shortness of breath is asthma, then your pulmonologist will likely recommend an inhaler or breathing treatment for when you are experiencing symptoms the worst.
 If you are living with shortness of breath, then you may need to ask your pulmonologist if they recommend any breathing exercises to help improve your lung capacity.
 You should never ignore shortness of breath symptoms, as there is likely an underlying cause.